Category: The DXer.ca Blog

 Who we are.

-Ian McFarland - (at right-) Former CBC Broadcaster and host-writer of Radio Canada Internationals English Language Service, Ian currently resides in Maple Bay British Columbia and is a regular participant in our coffee forums.
+Ian McFarland - (photo at left-) Former CBC Broadcaster and host-writer of Radio Canada International's English Language Service, Ian currently resides in Duncan, British Columbia and is a regular participant in our coffee socials.

 In 2012-2013, there will be upgrades to the DXer.ca site - and we will have all kinds of surprises up our sleeves!
 Stay tuned and thank you for your continued support!